NWChemEx/TAMM/dox/README.md

 :warning: This repo has only been tested for manually building the documentation.
 CodeDocs offers a means of recursively linking documentations together, but can only operate on public repositories.
-Until NWChemEx is public the last two steps will not work.
+Until TAMM is public the last two steps will not work.

 0. "Install" [git subrepo](https://github.com/ingydotnet/git-subrepo) if you